gofynd/fdk-client-swift/documentation/platform/PAYMENT.md

 | body | CancelOrResendPaymentLinkRequest | yes | Request body |

-Deactivate and cancel a payment link.
+Use this API to cancel a payment link for the customer

 *Returned Response:*